30 day money back guarantee. Cancel for full refund, keep the audit report.

 What It Is

 A Self-Insured Retention (SIR) is a deductible-like amount that the insured must pay out of pocket before a commercial umbrella policy responds to a claim that is covered by the umbrella but not covered by any underlying policy.
-The SIR applies only when the umbrella 'drops down' to provide coverage for a claim outside the scope of the underlying policies—it does not apply when the umbrella pays excess over exhausted underlying limits.
+The SIR applies only when the umbrella 'drops down' to provide coverage for a claim outside the scope of the underlying policies, it does not apply when the umbrella pays excess over exhausted underlying limits.

 Typical SIR amounts range from $10,000 to $25,000 for mid-market commercial accounts, though they can be much higher for large risks.
 The SIR effectively creates a small deductible for the drop-down function, preventing the umbrella from becoming a primary policy for claims that should be covered by a missing or insufficient underlying policy.

 The SIR is distinct from a retained limit.
-A retained limit is the amount the insured must fund before an excess policy attaches—essentially the total of all underlying limits.
+A retained limit is the amount the insured must fund before an excess policy attaches, essentially the total of all underlying limits.
 The SIR specifically applies to umbrella drop-down situations where no underlying coverage exists for a particular claim type.

 Why It Matters for Brokers

 Brokers must clearly explain the SIR to clients so they understand their out-of-pocket obligation when the umbrella drops down.
 More importantly, brokers should analyze whether the umbrella's drop-down coverage (subject to SIR) is adequate for the client's needs, or whether additional underlying coverage should be purchased to avoid relying on the umbrella's drop-down function for significant exposures.
+Identifying gaps between the umbrella's expected underlying coverage and the actual underlying policies is one of the most valuable services a broker can provide during program design, as undetected gaps can void umbrella coverage at the worst possible time.
+When marketing excess programs, brokers should clearly document whether each layer provides true umbrella drop-down coverage or strict excess coverage, as this distinction materially affects the client's protection when underlying limits are inadequate.

 Real-World Example

 A technology company has a CGL and auto policy as underlying coverage, with a $5M umbrella carrying a $10,000 SIR.
-An employee sues for employment practices discrimination—a claim not covered by the CGL or auto policy but covered by the umbrella.
+An employee sues for employment practices discrimination, a claim not covered by the CGL or auto policy but covered by the umbrella.
 The umbrella drops down after the company pays the $10,000 SIR, covering up to $5M in defense and damages.
 If the company had a standalone EPLI policy with $1M limits as scheduled underlying insurance, the EPLI would pay first and the umbrella would provide excess over the EPLI limit with no SIR.

 Common Mistakes

-• 1Confusing the SIR with a standard deductible—the SIR applies only to drop-down situations, not when the umbrella pays excess over exhausted underlying limits.
+• 1Confusing the SIR with a standard deductible, the SIR applies only to drop-down situations, not when the umbrella pays excess over exhausted underlying limits.

 • 2Not identifying claims types that would trigger the umbrella's drop-down (and therefore the SIR) versus claims that would be covered by underlying policies.